FAQs for PHIL101 (Professor Margolis)

 These are independent courses.
 You needn't take them in order, and there is no expectation that you will take both.

-Q: What are the course assignments like?
+Q: What are the course assignments?